bevyengine/bevy/README.md

 ## What is Bevy?

-Bevy is a modern data-driven game engine built in Rust
+Bevy is a modular game engine built in Rust, with a focus on developer productivity and performance.

 ## WARNING